 Newsletter Edition 37 - June 2022

-ABPI’s 42nd International Congress on Intellectual Property will be held on August 22nd and 23rd at the Sheraton WTC Hotel in São Paulo.
-This year, the event will be in a hybrid format, and therefore, it will also be available online.
+With just under two months left until ABPI’s 42nd International Congress on Intellectual Property, to be held on August 22nd and 23rd at the Sheraton WTC Hotel in São Paulo, preparations are advanced.
+It is the most prominent and relevant Intellectual Property event in Latin America.